-proprietary "Key Success Factors" framework, which comprises the following four dimensions of a DBS senior leader success profile: (i) domain knowledge, (ii) critical experiences, (iii) leadership competencies and (iv) leadership traits.
+(iii) leadership competencies and (iv) leadership traits.
 Potential successors for GMC were evaluated against these four dimensions to assess their readiness, and development plans to address their leadership gaps were put in place to prepare them for succession.

 The CMDC also reviewed the development plans for the emerging young HIPOs with potential for GMC roles.

-We have a robust HIPO identification process based on the "3P framework" namely Performance, PRIDE! and Potential.
-We assess potential based on Ability, Aspiration and Engagement.
-To develop our HIPOs, we have a "triple-E development framework" (EEE) which focuses on actionable development activities around education (conferences and leadership programs), exposure (mentoring, coaching and networking) and experience (new or stretched roles, cross country and cross function assignments) to accelerate the growth of our HIPOs.
+In assessing its Talent bench strength, the bank follows a robust HIPO identification process based on the "3P framework" namely Performance, PRIDE! and Potential.
+The assessment of potential is based on one's ability, aspiration and engagement.

+Identified HIPOs are developed through a comprehensive "triple-E development framework" which focuses on actionable development activities around education (conferences and leadership programs), exposure (mentoring, coaching and networking) and experience (new or stretched roles, cross country and cross function assignments), designed to accelerate their growth.